 This list is not complete.
 Other drugs may interact with urokinase, including prescription and over-the-counter medicines, vitamins, and herbal products.
 Not all possible interactions are listed in this medication guide.

-More Abbokinase resources
+More about Abbokinase (urokinase)

 Where can I get more information?

 - Your doctor or pharmacist can provide more information about urokinase.

 - Remember, keep this and all other medicines out of the reach of children, never share your medicines with others, and use this medication only for the indication prescribed.